-(9 Practicum) Prerequisite: NURS 653 (p.
-310), NURS 683 (p.
-311) and NURS 684 (p.
-311).
+Prerequisite: NURS 653, NURS 683 and NURS 684.
 Majors Only.
 Clinical experience designed to enhance clinical decision making in the management of unstable chronic, complex acute, and critical conditions in adults across the lifespan.
+Supervision fee required.

 NURS 687 - Advanced Role Practicum and Capstone (1-6)